DragosGreg/DragosGreg/README.md

-- 👋 Hi, I’m @DragosGreg
+- 👋 Hi, I’m @DragosGreg.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Dev.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and Python.
-- 💞️ I’m looking to collaborate on small projects
+- 💞️ I’m looking to collaborate on small projects.
-- 📫 Discord : DragosGreg#0564
+- 📫 Discord : DragosGreg#0564.

 <!---
 DragosGreg/DragosGreg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.